semihM/project_smok/README.md

 - **display_mics_speakers** : Get information about the spawned microphones and speakers

+- **explosion** : Create a delayed explosion at aimed location, with a particle effect until explosion

 ### Debug and script related

 - **debug_info** : Dump information about objects